overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 * Click on "Development options".

-* In the opened window, click on "Load unpacked extension" and select the extracted 'ts' folder.
+* In the opened window, click on "Load unpacked extension" and select the extracted 'ts/dist' folder.
   This will add the app to your Overwolf dock.

 * **Make sure you are logged in to the OW client**.
 Otherwise, you will get an "Unauthorized App" error message.
 (Click on the "Appstore" icon in the OW dock to login to the OW client).